Chinese mathematics: Western influences

 In 1840, the First Opium War forced China to open its door and look at the outside world, which also led to an influx of western mathematical studies at a rate unrivaled in the previous centuries.
 In 1852, the Chinese mathematician Li Shanlan and the British missionary Alexander Wylie co-translated the later nine volumes of Elements and 13 volumes on Algebra.
 With the assistance of Joseph Edkins, more works on astronomy and calculus soon followed.
 Chinese scholars were initially unsure whether to approach the new works: was study of Western knowledge a form of submission to foreign invaders?
 But by the end of the century, it became clear that China could only begin to recover its sovereignty by incorporating Western works.
 Chinese scholars, taught in Western missionary schools, from (translated) Western texts, rapidly lost touch with the indigenous tradition.
 Those who were self-trained or in traditionalist circles nevertheless continued to work within the traditional framework of algorithmic mathematics without resorting to Western symbolism.
 Yet, as Martzloff notes, "from 1911 onwards, solely Western mathematics has been practised in China."

-Western mathematics in modern China
+In modern China

 Chinese mathematics experienced a great surge of revival following the establishment of a modern Chinese republic in 1912.
 Ever since then, modern Chinese mathematicians have made numerous achievements in various mathematical fields.

 Some famous modern ethnic Chinese mathematicians include: